 - Hi, I'm John and I'm from London.

-Phew, John spoke English that I could more or less understand and thus I could undertake a small conversation with him to explain what I came do here.
+Phew, John spoke English that I could more or less understand and thus I could start a small conversation with him explaining what I came to do here.
 From what I could understand, he also had just arrived and was in bed early because someone would pick him up early the next day.
 Indeed, on the stroke of five o'clock in the morning, I heard John leave the room in silence.

-10 o’clock in the morning, I receive a phone call from a guy speaking French, it’s Yves.
-He tells me that my departure to the barge is only planned for the next day and then I can have my day.
-Result, I undertake to do a walk in the city.
+10 o’clock in the morning, I received a phone call from a guy speaking French, it was Yves.
+He told me that my departure to the barge was only planned for the next day and that I could have the day for myself.
+As a result, I undertook a walk in the city.

-But it's Sunday and Sunday’s in Aberdeen means that everything is closed, not a cat on the streets, a dead city and even to make the things worse, the weather is really bad.
+But it was Sunday and Sunday’s in Aberdeen mean that everything is closed, not a soul on the streets, a dead city and even to make matters worse, the weather was really bad.

 - Damn, what am I doing here?
-I’m depressed and feeling blue thinking to the ones I have left behind me.
-So it’s better for me to return to the hotel, there at least it's warm.
+I was depressed and feeling blue thinking of the ones I had left behind me.
+I decided it was better for me to return to the hotel, there at least it was warm.

 - Hello!
 I told him I thinking it was a new English diver.
-In response, I get a “Bonjour” with a strong accent coming from Marseille.
-It is Maurice, a French diver from Comex which tells me that he also goes on JB4.
-Suddenly my mood is much better.
+In response, I got a “Bonjour” with a strong accent from Marseille.
+It was Maurice, a French diver from COMEX who told me that he was also going to JB4.
+Suddenly my mood was much better.

-Next morning after a hearty breakfast, departure by taxi to Peterhead, a small port located some 50 km north of Aberdeen where a supply boat awaits us together with a few other workers who have to go work at sea.
+Next morning after a hearty breakfast, we departed by taxi to Peterhead, a small port located some 50 km north of Aberdeen where a supply boat awaited us together with a few other workers who had to go to work at sea.

-Mid-morning, the supply boat leaves its berth.
-It is barely out of the Harbor that it quickly starts to move in all directions by a severe gale.
+By mid-morning, the supply boat left its berth.
+It was barely out of the Harbor when it quickly started to move in all directions due to a severe gale.

-Me, it's been eight years now that I no longer had set foot on a ship, but very quickly, I could feel the symptoms that I feared: seasickness.
-We are barely at sea for less than half an hour that my breakfast is already coming out.
+For me, it had been eight years now since I had last set a foot on a ship, but very quickly, I could feel the symptoms that I feared: seasickness.
+We were barely at sea for less than half an hour before my breakfast was already coming out.

-In the galley, despite the fact that it is virtually impossible to stand, the Cook is preparing lunch for the crew and the few guys who remained in the lazarette.
-For me, it is no question to swallow anything because the single smell of the frying food makes me run to the toilets.
+In the galley, despite the fact that it was virtually impossible to stand, the Cook was preparing lunch for the crew and the few guys who remained in the mess.
+For me, there was no question to swallow anything because the mere smell of the frying food made me run to the toilets.

-Due to this bad weather, the Captain had banned the access to the outside to avoid falling overboard, result not question to go get some fresh air.
-The only thing to do was to go and lock at best in the bunk.
+Due to the bad weather, the captain had banned access to the outside to avoid anyone falling overboard, As a result, there was no question of getting some fresh air.
+The only thing to do was to lock myself as best I could in the bunk.

-The next hours, were among the most difficult of my life.
-The storm had get worse and I needed to wedge myself very strongly to not be ejected from my bed.
-I didn’t stop to drink and to vomit, I felled so bad that wanted to die.
+The next few hours, were among the most difficult of my life.
+The storm had gotten worse and I needed to wedge myself in very strongly to avoid being ejected from my bed.
+I didn’t stop to drinking and vomiting, I felt so bad that wanted to die.

 I told myself that if THAT was offshore, then they could get fucked because I would not spend a month being as seasick as a dog.

-The more the time passed and the more I was hamming it up telling myself that I would return ashore immediately.
+The more time passed the more I convinced myself that I would return ashore immediately.

 Finally, after thirty six hours of an interminable trip during which the boat had supplied various oil platforms, Jet Barge 4 was in sight and the seaman on watch came to inform us that we had to prepare ourselves for the transfer.

-As I was in agony, I told Maurice that I had decided to stay on board to return to Belgium and to never again in my life put my feet on a boat.
-Maurice replied with a smile that I would be wrong to do this, because on the barge it would move significantly less.
+As I was in agony, I told Maurice that I had decided to stay on board to return to Belgium and never again in my life put my feet on a boat.
+Maurice replied with a smile that I was wrong to do this, because on the barge it would move significantly less.

-- I don't care, I don’t move from my bunk.
+- I don't care, I'm not moving from my bunk.

-A ten minute later, the supply is alongside of the barge.
-To facilitate the transfer of the people, the boat is moored downwind thus reducing somewhat the pitching and rolling.
+A ten minute later, the supply was alongside the barge.
+To facilitate the transfer of personnel, the boat moored downwind thus reducing somewhat the pitching and rolling.
 Result, I decided anyway to get up to go and see to what this installation on which I would have to go looked like.
-What I saw there under my eyes, was a huge pontoon kept in position by a series of large cables that went to the bottom.
+What I saw there before my eyes, was a huge pontoon kept in position by a series of large cables that went to the bottom.

-It was fully illuminated and a terrible noise came out of her.
-Yet, as my colleague had said, the barge didn’t seem to move so much.
+It was fully illuminated and a terrible noise came out of it.
+Yet, as my colleague had said, the barge didn’t seem to move much.
 Maybe that after all it would be better to go there and so I immediately returned to the cabin to fetch my luggage.

 Back on the afterdeck, I could see that the transfer had begun.
-The passage between the boat and the barge was made with a basket in which we had to throw our suitcases, and then somehow try to cling on his side and remain there until the moment that the crane operator estimates to be able to pick up the basket without too much risk.
+The passage between the boat and the barge was made with a personnel basket in which we had to throw our suitcases, and then somehow try to cling to the side and remain there until the moment that the crane operator estimated to be able to pick up the basket without too much risk.

 It was now my turn to try my hand at this rodeo.

-Due to the not synchronized movements of the boat and barge, it was not easy to get in position.
-Sometimes I fell in the basket, and then a few moments later, I returned back and fell outside.
+Due to the unsynchronized movements of the boat and barge, it was not easy to get in position.
+Sometimes I fell in the basket, and then a few moments later, I was pushed back and fell outside.

 A veritable obstacle course.
-Then without expecting it, the basket lifted off from the deck and I found myself quickly to ten meters in height.
+Then without warning, the basket lifted off from the deck and I found myself quickly to ten meters in height.

-Once landed on board of the barge, it didn’t take me long to feel that actually she moved far less than this fucking tub and I felt immediately better.
+Once landed on board of the barge, it didn’t take me long to feel that she actually moved far less than that fucking tub and I felt immediately better.

-My mood also quickly returned when I saw Luc a colleague that I had already crossed on a project in Belgium.
-After rapid greetings, he told me that I looked like a death warmed up and had a complexion that looked pretty much like the green color of the barge.
+My mood also quickly returned when I saw Luc a colleague that I had already met on a project in Belgium.
+After rapid greetings, he told me that I looked like "death warmed up" and had a complexion that looked pretty much like the green color of the barge.

-No wonder I said with such an infernal trip I'd just suffered.
-Then after a few usual banalities, he grabbed my suitcase and led us Maurice and me to the stratif that had to register our arrival.
+No "wonder" I said "with the infernal trip I'd just suffered".
+Then after a few usual banalities, he grabbed my suitcase and led us Maurice and me to the clerk that had to register our arrival.

-Once these formalities completed, he led us to our room to put our luggage, showed us the various locations of the barge that was important to identify immediately and then finally presented us to a few divers who were doing the night shift.
+Once these formalities were completed, he led us to our room to drop our luggage, showed us the various locations of the barge that were important to identify immediately and then finally presented us to a few divers who were doing the night shift.

-Me, it was now several tens of hours that I hadn’t swallowed anything and I suddenly felt hungry.
-Luc invited me to go to the mess where for the first time in my life I could taste some delicious pancakes with maple syrup.
-While I was eating, my buddy explained that because of the storm, the barge was in standby since several days and divers were free to do what they wanted.
+As it had been several dozen hours since I had swallowed anything I suddenly felt hungry.
+Luc invited me to go to the mess where for the first time in my life I tasted delicious pancakes with maple syrup.
+While I was eating, my buddy explained that because of the storm, the barge had been on standby for several days and the divers were free to do what they wanted.

-Of course, very quickly I turned the chatting around life on board and the kind of work that was expecting me here.
+Of course, very quickly I turned the conversion toward life on board and the kind of work that was expecting me here.

-- Bof, spirit here isn’t high because a few days ago we had a death and you are there to replace him.
+- Well, spirit here isn’t high because a few days ago we had a fatality and you are here to replace him.

-- Actually he said to continue, the barge on which we work is called a Jet barge.
+- Actually he to continued, the barge on which we work is called a Jet barge.

-- You should know that here in the North Sea as well as in many other parts of the world, nothing may exceed from the bottom of the sea and this means that all the pipelines that are currently posed must be buried before entering in production and this is where we come into action.
+- You should know that here in the North Sea as well as in many other parts of the world, nothing may protude from the bottom of the sea and this means that all the pipelines that are currently laid must be buried before entering in production and this is where we come into action.

-- As you can imagine, such kind of deep trenches are not dug with a Galeazzi water lance.
+- As you can imagine, these kinds of deep trenches are not dug with a Galeazzi water lance.

 - Here on the barge we use a huge machine, you will see it tomorrow, which is pulled over the pipe.

-- This engine is equipped at the front with a multitude of high pressure lances that disintegrate the soil during the progress, while at the rear of the machine; there is a huge pumping system that sends the sludge out of the trench.
+- This machine is equipped at the front with a multitude of high pressure lances that disintegrate the soil during progress, while at the rear of the machine; there is a huge pumping system that sends the sludge out of the trench.

-- A few days ago, we did come at the end of a section where an 8 inch valve was installed and it was expected that the Yankees would stop the pulling of the jet at about five meters from this valve.
+- A few days ago, we reached the end of a section where an 8 inch valve was installed and it was expected that the Americans would stop the pulling of the jet at about five meters from this valve.

 - Like usual we’ve started the inspection of the trench and the pipe.